Considerations and Tips

 • Check the slide without the microscope (subgross examination)

-• Make sure that there is a logical connection between your description and the morphological diagnosis
+• Make sure that there is a logical connection between your description, the morphological diagnosis and eventually the etiology.

 Always include quantitative modifiers: